-Mind over Matter: Ice climbing is physically demanding, but for me, it’s much more mentally challenging.
-Sometimes I question why I do this to myself- why do I put myself in situations where I am high off the ground and start to panic.
+Mind over Matter: Ice climbing is physically demanding, but for me, it’s much more mentally challenging than anything else.
+Sometimes I question why I do this to myself- why do I put myself in situations where I am high off the ground and start to panic?
 It doesn’t even have to be that high… 10-20 feet already makes my heart race.
 I always come back to this: I want to experience new things, I know it’s all in my head, and don’t look down.
 I used to be that person that wants to look down regardless, but I’ve learned it’ll just add to my anxiety.

 When your technique is right, the body is certainly less tired, but when you’re tired, all technique goes out the door.
-On every climb, my issue was going up halfway and then being too scared that I was so high up, too scared I would fall, and too scared to let go and take a break when I needed it.
+On every climb, my issue was going up halfway and then being too scared that I was so high up, too afraid I would fall, and too afraid to let go and take a break when I needed it.
+This sucks a lot of energy out of you.
 It was a constant struggle of I want to keep going, I know I can physically do this, but man, I’m exerting so much energy just hanging out up on the ice waiting to overcome my fears and push through.
 Is it worth it to keep going?
 Should I just stop and go down now?
 Don’t look down.
 Hang on for dear life.
 That was the conversation I had with myself every step of every climb.
-I feel for my belayer – I made Chris and Kinga stand out there for anywhere from 30-50 mins just for me to not make it to the top.
+I feel for my belayer – Chris and Kinga stood out there for anywhere from 30-60 mins just for me to not make it to the top.
 A good support system is the single most important thing when doing things out of your element – patience is key, and I am forever grateful to all of my patient adventure partners.

 First Ice Climb: The first wall seemed much more vertical on the bottom half to start which is a lot more exhausting.
 After failing to reach the top of any climb the previous day (which honestly looked so close from the ground, but so high once you’re up there), I was determined this day to make it to the top.
 In my mind, I was already there – it was going to happen.